TeselaGen/api-client/README.md

 #### Install dependencies

 If lock file exists (the lock file contains fixed versions of dependencies), the `poetry install` command will install all dependencies according to the lock file (lock file **must** be added to the repo).
-If the file doens't exist it will generate the lock file again.
+If the file does not exist, it will generate the lock file again.

 #### Update dependencies